aifatelescope/datared/_sources/background-info.md

 The brightness measurement of objects on an image is called *photometry*.
 There are two main approaches to photometry on CCD images: digital aperture photometry, and PSF fitting.

-{cite}`Chromey:2016`

-Digital aperture photometry
-: Definition

-  PSF homogeneization

-PSF fitting
-: Definition
+In this tutorial, we make use of digital aperture photometry, which corresponds to summing the pixel values within some aperture defined around a source (including fractional pixels, who contribute only a fraction of their value).

-In this tutorial, we make use of **forced photometry**, meaning that we perform photometry by placing apertures at specific pre-defined locations of an image, without first "detecting" sources in that particular image.
+More specifically, we will use **forced photometry**, meaning that we perform photometry by placing apertures at specific pre-defined locations of an image, without first "detecting" sources in that particular image.
 These locations are defined in sky coordinates in a reference catalog that we build from a reference image.
 This makes the subsequent analysis particularly easy, as we get consistent photometric catalogs for each exposure.

 ```{note}